 Employees also have a responsibility to look after their own safety.
 They should designate a work area that family and other members of the public aren’t allowed to enter during their hours of employment.

-Freelancers and contractors are not covered by an employer’s worker’s compensation policy in Australia.
-If they wish to be entitled to the benefits of worker’s compensation they must take out their own insurance policy.
+Freelancers and contractors are not automatically covered by an employer’s worker’s compensation policy in Australia.
+If you are a freelancer and want to be entitled to the benefits of worker’s compensation you will need to take out your own insurance policy.

 Shine Lawyers have an experienced legal team who are experts in worker’s compensation law.
 If you’ve been injured while working from home, our worker’s compensation lawyers can help you secure the compensation you’re entitled to on a no win, no fee basis.
 To find out more, contact Shine Lawyers and speak to one of our legal experts today.
 Or you can learn more about the workers compensation claims process here.

 Written by Shine Lawyers.
 Last modified: March 27, 2020.